tadtapongc/OpenFOAM-CaseGenerator/README.md

 Open `http://127.0.0.1:8000` in your browser.

-1. **Upload Geometry**: Drag and drop ASCII STL files into the 3D viewer.
+1. **Upload Geometry**: Drop ASCII STL files into the 3D viewer.
 Multiple components (e.g. chassis, front wing, rear wing) can be viewed together.
-2. **Set Parameters**: Adjust velocity, fidelity preset, ground clearance, and symmetry plane.
+2. **Configure Parameters**: Adjust velocity, fidelity preset, ground clearance, and symmetry planes.
 The yellow wireframe domain updates dynamically in the 3D viewport.
 3. **Run Locally or on HPC**:
    - Click **Generate Case** to build the case directory under `cases/<case_name>/`.
-   - Use the **Cluster SSH** dialog to connect to your remote SLURM cluster, transfer the case, and monitor the queue.
+   - Use the **Cluster SSH** dialog to connect to a remote SLURM cluster, transfer the case files, and submit the batch job.
-4. **Monitor Telemetry**: Watch residual histories and force curves stream in real time.
+4. **Monitor Telemetry**: Watch force histories (Drag, Downforce) and residuals update as the case solves.

 ---